BeauJoh/thesis/source/11-chapter-3-ode.md

 For example, Figure~\ref{fig:time2}b shows a widening performance gap over each increase in problem size between AMD GPUs and the other devices.

 Predicted application properties for the various Berkeley Dwarfs are evident in the measured runtime results.
-For example, Asanovi\'{c} et al. [@asanovic2006landscape] state that applications from the Spectral Methods dwarf is memory latency limited.
+For example, Asanović et al. [@asanovic2006landscape] state that applications from the Spectral Methods dwarf is memory latency limited.
-If we examine {\tt dwt} and {\tt fft} -- the applications which represent Spectral Methods -- in Figure~\ref{fig:time}d and Figure~\ref{fig:time}e respectively, we see that for medium problem sizes the execution times match the higher memory latency of the L3 cache of CPU devices relative to the GPU counterparts.
+If we examine \texttt{dwt} and \texttt{fft} -- the applications which represent Spectral Methods -- in Figure~\ref{fig:time}d and Figure~\ref{fig:time}e respectively, we see that for medium problem sizes the execution times match the higher memory latency of the L3 cache of CPU devices relative to the GPU counterparts.
 The trend only increases with problem size: the large size shows the CPU devices frequently accessing main memory while the GPUs' larger memory ensures a lower memory access latency.
-\todo{What is the memory size for the GPUs, and what is the difference in latency?}
 It is expected if had we extended this study to an even larger problem size that would not fit on GPU global memory, much higher performance penalties would be experienced over GPU devices, since the PCI-E interconnect has a higher latency than a memory access to main memory from the CPU systems.
-As a further example, Asanovi\'{c} et al. [@asanovic2006landscape] state that the Structured Grid dwarf is memory bandwidth limited.
+As a further example, Asanović et al. [@asanovic2006landscape] state that the Structured Grid dwarf is memory bandwidth limited.
-The Structured Grid dwarf is represented by the {\tt srad} benchmark shown in Figure~\ref{fig:time2}a.
+The Structured Grid dwarf is represented by the \texttt{srad} benchmark shown in Figure~\ref{fig:time2}a.
 GPUs exhibit lower execution times than CPUs, which would be expected in a memory bandwidth-limited code as GPU devices offer higher bandwidth than a system interconnect.